MultiscaleHN/baler/ARCHITECTURE.md

 ## Tests

 Cargo has an impressive test suite located in the `tests` folder.
-Most of the test are integration: a project structure with `Cargo.toml` and rust source code is created in a temporary directory, `baler` binary is invoked via `std::process::Command` and then stdout and stderr are verified against the expected output.
+Most of the test are integration: a project structure with `Baler.toml` and rust source code is created in a temporary directory, `baler` binary is invoked via `std::process::Command` and then stdout and stderr are verified against the expected output.
 To simplify testing, several